rally-carlos/notes/stackedit/Scratch/Artifactory ACL Issue.md

 There is unexpected behavior on some artifacts when pulling from Rally's Artifactory's virtual repos.
 The expected behavior is to update the mirror/cache based on what is available in the official public repo.
 What is actually occuring is that Rally's Artifactory is serving custom artifacts that are inject into these virutal repos.

-Anyone engineer can injecte artificats and change tags in any repo. using a single set of credientials for all engineers and not having any segmentation between teams.
+Anyone engineer can inject artificats and change tags in any repo.
+This is possible because Rally uses a single set of credientials for all engineers and not having any segmentation between teams.
+This allows anyone to push

 ### Example - Docker